TimeDelta/auto-psych-nosology/README.md

 The elevated and noisier profile compared to the main run reflects competing pressures between negative-sampling calibration, entropy constraints, and excessive compression, further supporting the interpretation that the stability configuration induces a degenerate two-cluster solution.
 </em></p>
 <p align="center">
-    <b>Encoder Clusters</b>
+    <b>Expected Cluster Count</b>
     <img src="plots/cluster_l0.png"/>
 </p>
 <p align="center"><em>
-This is the encoder-side sparsity metric computed as the expected L0 norm (i.e., probability mass of “on” gates) across all cluster-gate units in the SCAE encoder.
+This is the encoder-side sparsity metric computed as the expected L0 norm (probability mass of “on” gates) across all cluster-gate units in the SCAE encoder.
 It directly measures how many latent clusters the encoder is actively using at each step.
 </em></p>
 <p align="center">
-    <b>Stability Test Encoder Clusters</b>
+    <b>Stability Test Expected Cluster Count</b>
     <img src="plots/stability_cluster_l0.png"/>
 </p>
 <p align="center"><em>
-Hard Concrete L0 expectation plunges to roughly 150 active gates within the first few dozen epochs and then flatlines, evidencing the over-pruning introduced by the stability configuration.
+Expected active cluster usage declines monotonically from ~235 gates to ~150 over the course of training, indicating progressive contraction of the latent space despite stable entropy levels.
+The sharp transition near step ~30 marks the point at which the encoder begins to commit to a smaller subset of latent factors, after which sparsity tightens gradually rather than collapsing abruptly.
+This trajectory illustrates that the eventual two-macro-cluster solution emerges not from abrupt collapse but from continuous reduction in active gate mass across iterations.
 </em></p>
 <p align="center">
     <b>Inter-Cluster Density</b>
     <img src="plots/inter_l0.png"/>
 </p>
 <p align="center"><em>
 How many pairwise cluster interactions are contributing to reconstruction.
+Has the exact same shape as the expected cluster count but with a different magnitude.
 </em></p>
 <p align="center">
     <b>Stability Test Inter-Cluster Density</b>
     <img src="plots/stability_inter_l0.png"/>
 </p>
 <p align="center"><em>
+Has the exact same shape as the stability test run expected cluster count but with a different magnitude.
 </p>
 </em><p align="center">
     <b>Sparsity Warmup Factor</b>